Bỏ qua đến nội dung

 Smart automations:

-- Notifications when battery is below 20%
+- Notification when battery is below 20%

 - Automatically turn on the car’s AC before going to work